2020-fall-cs454-team9/chatbot-CGMH/README.md

 > include this argument to train the backward model (instead of the forward model)

-`-e, --epoch`
+`-e EPOCH, --epoch EPOCH`

 > sets the maximum number of epochs to run (type: int, default: 100)

-`-b, --batch`
+`-b BATCH, --batch BATCH`

 > sets the batch size (type: int, default: 32)

 ## Generate Questions

-Optional: insert your own keywords from which the questions are generated into `data/input/keywords.txt`.
+Optional: insert your own keywords (from which the questions are generated) into `data/input/keywords.txt`.

 ### Usage